The PSC is composed of three full-time Commissioners who decide the cases brought to the PSC for changes

 Any communications with individual Commissioners on contested cases before the commission may constitute a prohibited ex parte communication [Wis.
 Stat. § 227.50].
 If you wish to comment on the record on a pending matter, please do not contact individual commissioners.
 The PSC has established an official method for receiving public comments that can be accessed at the PSC Comments page on our web site.
 Only comments submitted in this manner will be officially recorded and reviewed by Commissioners before deciding pending cases.

-while serving six terms as an elected state representative from Green Bay.
-He was appointed to Chairperson of the Public Service Commission of Wisconsin in March 2011 by Governor Scott Walker.
+while serving six terms.
+He was appointed as Chairperson of the Public Service Commission of Wisconsin in March 2011 by

 He has a Bachelor of Science degree from the University of Houston and is a former systems engineer.

-If you would like to contact Chairperson Montgomery, please send him an e-mail at: Sandra.Paske@wisconsin.gov.
+If you would like to contact Commissioner Montgomery, please send him an e-mail at: Charlene.Clay@wisconsin.gov.

-If you would like to contact Commissioner Callisto, please send him an e-mail at: Alice.Heilman@wisconsin.gov.
+If you would like to contact Commissioner Huebsch, please send him an e-mail at: Charlene.Clay@wisconsin.gov.